Anadyrskie/php-login/README.md

 $user=isLoggedIn();if($user){ updateExpire($user['id']); } else{ header('location:login.php'); }
 ```

+## Config
+You can change the login redirect in `login_config.php` if needed.
+Default is `index.php`.
+You can also change the session timeout in `login_config.php`.
+Default is 4 hours.

 ## Users
 You can manage users in the Userman panel (`userman.php`).
 Only user type 0 can access userman.php.
 Only user type 0 can access userman.php.
 This can be changed in `userman.php` if needed.